 KOHLER provides a lifetime warranty.

 It’s just the shower head.
 You don’t get the flange or arm, but the head is designed to work with any 1/2” equipment.
-KOHLER also sells matching arm/flange sets for about $50.
+KOHLER also sells matching arm/flange sets.

 Buyers who bought the chrome model were disappointed in the cheap-feeling plastic construction.
 However, the nickel or brass finishes use plastic only in the sprayface.
 The outer housing and internal parts are all-metal.